ThePHPTeam/gimmestarsgd/README.md

 Uncompleted

+And next to the difficulties (faces), click the star.

 5 - Then click the search again (magnifying glass next to the people with magnifying glass).

 6 - Start the Macro with your key binds.
 Good luck!